jerryme3/Task-Tracker/README.md

 - Mark tasks as finished
 - Mark tasks as unfinished
 - See all tasks
-- See unfinished tasks only
+- See unfinished tasks
-- See finished tasks only
+- See finished tasks
 - See lists of commands

 ## COMMANDS